MCP Server

 Authentication

-Authorization: Bearer <your_api_key>The token identifies your account and scopes all operations to your account's sites and data.
-You can generate API keys from your account dashboard.
+Generate an API key from your dashboard and pass it as a Bearer token.
+The token identifies your account and scopes all operations to your account's sites and data.

 Getting Started with MCP